babelsociety/website/content/blog/beyond-market-economy/index.md

 weight = 5

-title = "Beyond Market Economy" description = "How Market Economy encourage bad behaviors and what alternative we have" date = 2022-04-19
+title = "Beyond Market Economy" description = "How Market Economy encourages bad behaviors and what alternative we have" date = 2022-04-19
 +++

 In this article we want to better understand why we need an alternative to market economies and how it could look like.

-We aim for a broad audience, if you are unfamiliar or don't have clear what a market economy is, we hope the [Appendix](#appendix) will be able to make it clear.
+We aim for a broad audience, if you are unfamiliar or don't have clear what a market economy is, we hope the [Appendix](#appendix) will make it clear.

 # Issues